 HCG may not only boost testosterone but also increase the number of Leydig cells in the testicles.
 It is well known that Leydig cell clusters in adult testes enlarge considerably under treatment with HCG.
 However, it has been uncertain in the past whether this expansion involves an increase in the number of Leydig cells or merely an enlargement of the individual cells.
 A study was performed in which adult male Sprague-Dawley rats were injected subcutaneously daily with 100 IU HCG for up to 5 weeks.
 The volume of Leydig cell clusters increased by a factor of 4.7 during the 5 weeks of HCG treatment.
 The number of Leydig cells (initially averaging 18.6 x 106/cm3 testis) increased to 3 times the control value by 5 weeks of treatment (P<0.001), while the average volume of individual Leydig cells (initially ~2200 m3) enlarged only 1.6 times.
 They concluded that chronic treatment with HCG increases the number of Leydig cells in the testes of adult rats.
 We do not know if these results can be extrapolated to men but this observation may explain why HCG restores testicular size in men who have used testosterone without it.

-Currently there are no HCG guidelines for men who need to be on testosterone replacement therapy and want to maintain normal testicular size.
-A study that used 200 mg per week of testosterone enanthate injections with HCG at doses of 125, 250, or 500 IU every other day in healthy younger men showed that the 250 IU dose every other day preserved normal testicular function (no testicular size measurements were taken, however).
-Whether this dose is effective in older men is yet to be proven.
+Currently, there are no HCG guidelines for men who need to be on testosterone replacement therapy and want to maintain normal testicular size.
+A study that used 200 mg per week of testosterone enanthate injections with HCG at doses of 125, 250, or 500 IU every other day in healthy younger men showed that doses above 250 IU every other day preserved normal testicular function (no testicular size measurements were taken, however).
+Whether this does is effective in older men is yet to be proven.
 Also, there are no long-term studies using HCG for more than 2 years.

 Due to its effect on testosterone, HCG use can also increase estradiol and DHT, although I have not seen data that shows if this increase is proportional to the dose used.